reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 {{% /info %}}
 \
-Here are three examples demonstrating how to use lambda expressions without relying on built-in functional interfaces:
+Here are few examples demonstrating how to use lambda expressions without relying on built-in functional interfaces:

 ### Example 1: Implementing a Custom Functional Interface